MohnishKarthikeyan/html-css-js-coursera.github.io/README.md

 # HTML CSS AND JS COURSE
-## THIS REPOSITARY IS FOR HTML CSS AND JS PRACTICE EXERCISE
+## This repository is for html, css and js practice exercises.
-> HTML
+- HTML
-> CSS
+- CSS
-> JAVASCRIPTS
+- JAVASCRIPTS